wazo-platform/wazo-platform.org/content/blog/2023-01-wazo-chatgpt.md

 the time and about everything now ;)
 2. I just added a prompt /assistant to play with the bot and my participant.
 So if me or the participant start a sentence with `/assistant do something`,the bot will answer in place of the participant.

-So I had fun with Gregory yesterday morning and finally the bot said we have a super great support at Wazo and GPT can't replace them ;),
+So I had fun with Gregory yesterday morning and finally the bot said we have a super great support team at Wazo and ChatGPT can't replace them ;),

 ![wazo chagpt app (small)](/images/blog/wazo-chatgpt/result-wazo.png)